Netherlands Institute for Neuroscience: History

-Research projects
+Projects

 In November 2020 the institute got funding from the Start2Cure Foundation for a project to investigate the potential of a gene therapy approach to treat multiple sclerosis and to identify the genes involved in the production of myelin and in repairing nerve fibers.

 They are involved in research into artificial vision.
 In December 2020 they published results of their significant study implanting electrodes into macaque monkeys.
 Shapes of letters were directly transmitted into the brains of the monkeys and they were able to respond to them without actually seeing them.

+Infrastructure

+The institute host several two-photon excitation microscopy setups to perform in vivo brain imaging at the cellular and sub-cellular level, high density EEG labs, multi-electrode recording systems.
+The institute also hosts a large mechanical workshop, which provides technical support to its research staff and helps co-develop new research tools.
+Additionally, the NIN is a stakeholder in the Spinoza Centre for Neuroimaging, which hosts 3T and 7T MRI systems for human neuroscience.

-Grants and Prizes
+Grants and prizes

 Many of the institute's scientists are recipients of prestigious grants, awards and distinctions, including European Research Council laureates, VIDI/VICI grant holders.
 Several of its principal investigators are members of national and international academies: Chris de Zeeuw is a member of the KNAW and Christian Keysers is a member of the Young Academy of Europe.

-Research Infrastructure

-One of the strong points of the NIN is its research infrastructure.
-The institute host several two-photon excitation microscopy setups to perform in vivo brain imaging at the cellular and sub-cellular level, high density EEG labs, multi-electrode recording systems.
-The institute also hosts a large mechanical workshop, which provides technical support to its research staff and helps co-develop new research tools.
-Additionally, the NIN is an important stakeholder in the state of the art Magnetic resonance imaging Spinoza Centre for Neuroimaging hosting 3T and 7T MRI systems for human neuroscience, which is situated in the same premises.